etolbakov/excalidocker-rs/README.md

 Key features
 =================
- - Transform your local docker-compose files into excalidraw with just a single `docker run` command.
+ - Transform your **local docker-compose** files into excalidraw with just a single `docker run` command.
 Showcase your infrastructure designs in a visually appealing and engaging format.
- - Convert external docker-compose files into excalidraw by simply providing a Github link.
+ - Convert **external docker-compose** files into excalidraw by simply providing a Github link.
 Easy to share and collaborate.
- - Available for installation on both Linux and MacOS platforms (amd64/arm64).
+ - Available for **installation** on both Linux and MacOS platforms (amd64/arm64).
+Could be installed via 🍺 `brew` and 🐳 `docker`.
- - Design customization.
-Tailor your infrastructure diagrams to your specific needs by customizing font, background colours, styles, etc.
+ - Design **customization**.
+Tailor your infrastructure diagrams to your specific needs by customizing alignment(vertical, horizontal, stepped), font, background colours, styles, etc.

+Usage examples could be found [here](./data/examples.md).
+Demo 🎥 could be found [here](#demo).

 Table of contents
 =================